ThiagoMunich/modak-challenge/README.md

-# 🏡 Modak App – React Native Application
+# 🏡 Modak Challenge – React Native Application

-Welcome to the **Modak App**, a mobile application built using **React Native** and **Expo**.
+Welcome to the **Modak Challenge**, a mobile application built using **React Native** and **Expo**.
 This project showcases a clean architecture, reusable components, global state management with stores, and modern data fetching with React Query.

 ## 🚀 Tech Stack